 - Official transcripts from all post-secondary institutions attended.
-If you have attended any school within the UTHealth-Houston it is not necessary to request a transcript.
-A course by course evaluation of international credentials by Educational Credential Evaluators (ECE) is required for all schools attended from outside the U.S.
+If you have attended any school at the University of Texas Health Science Center at Houston (UTHealth) it is not necessary to request a transcript.
+All transcripts must be printed within six months of receipt.

 - Official GRE scores.
-The GRE is waived if the applicant has an earned master’s with a 3.5 or higher cumulative GPA.
+The GRE is waived for applicants who hold a master’s degree with a 3.5 or higher cumulative GPA.

 - International applicants must submit an official TOEFL scores.
 TOEFL scores can be no more than two (2) years old and a minimum score of 550 is required on the paper exam, a minimum score of 213 on the computer-based exam, or a minimum score of 86 on the internet-based exam.